 If you’re a fan of shopping, check out Paléet, Byporten, Oslo City, and Steen & Strøm.
 There are also plenty of family-friendly, quirky attractions such as the mini bottle gallery and Royal Palace Park.

-The central location with easy access to public transport as well as the range of attractions makes Sentrum a great family location.
 With the ferry port in the south of Sentrum, you can take ferries to Kiel in Germany, Copenhagen, and Frederikshavn in Denmark.

 This bustling downtown area is filled with a great range of hotels from budget backpacker hostels to luxury hotels.
 Oslo Sentrum is the best area for tourist, for first-timers, and for those only stay in city for one night.